danielwu9999/IJOC.2023.0339/README.md

 # IJOC.2023.0339
-Exact Method for Production Hub Location Problem
+This github contains three main folders for the Data, Code, and Results for the paper titled "Exact Method for Production Hub Location Problem".
+The detailed explanation on them are given in the corresponding folder.